 An opportunity this World AIDS Day

-A blog by Elisha London, Founder and CEO of United for Global Mental Health
+By Elisha London, co-founder and former CEO of United for Global Mental Health

-This World AIDS Day falls at the end of a most extraordinary year.
-The COVID-19 pandemic has brought unprecedented challenges for all of us, not least mental health challenges across societies which have taken their toll on already overburdened mental health services.
 But the pandemic has also taken a toll on the fight to tackle HIV.
-It’s estimated that in high burden settings, over the next five years, HIV-related deaths may increase by up to 10% compared to if there were no COVID-19 epidemic.
-Access to treatments and drugs has been disrupted, HIV prevention measures have been limited, and many people have found themselves in unsafe lockdown situations, or worse still with nowhere to quarantine - all adding to their existing mental health challenges.
-Research from UNICEF highlights that the pandemic may aggravate feelings of loneliness, depression and anxiety in key populations and young people living with HIV.
+It’s estimated that in high burden settings, over the next five years HIV-related deaths may increase by up to 10% compared to if there were no COVID-19 epidemic.
+Access to treatments and drugs has been disrupted, HIV prevention measures have been limited, and many people have found themselves in unsafe lockdown situations.
+The latest research from UNICEF highlights that the pandemic may already be aggravating feelings of loneliness, depression and anxiety in key populations and young people living with HIV.

-The global pandemic has, for many, increased the importance of prioritising mental health, although across the world this is not yet translating to the scale of investment needed in order to support those in need of mental health support.
-However, with the increased attention we are seeing on the impact COVID-19 is having on our mental health, especially those in vulnerable groups, there are growing calls to integrate mental health not only into COVID-19 response plans, but also in all recovery plans.
+The global pandemic has, for many, increased the importance of prioritising mental health, although this is not yet translating to proper financial investment from governments and global leaders.
+However, with the increased attention we are seeing on the impact COVID-19 on mental health, there are growing calls to integrate mental health not only into all global recovery plans.
 This would not only help ensure more robust pandemic preparedness, including the protection and scaling up of mental health support and services, but also deliver greater progress on HIV.

-As the second largest funder of the HIV response, the Global Fund for AIDS, TB and Malaria has an opportunity to take the reins here.
-In their new five year strategy currently being developed, the Global Fund needs to take a holistic approach that does not see mental health as a sub-sector of the health system.
+As the second largest funder of the HIV response, the Global Fund for AIDS, TB and Malaria has a unique opportunity to take the reins here.
+In the five year strategy currently being developed, the Global Fund must take a holistic approach that does not see mental health as a sub-sector of the health system.
 This should include the promotion and protection of the right to good mental health in the key populations that are most vulnerable to ill mental health and HIV, and the establishment of a mental health Task Force within the Global Fund structure, all of which would help to set the global HIV response back on track to ending the epidemic.

 We are at a pivotal moment in the history of mental health and the global HIV response.
 As a key leader in the HIV response, the Global Fund must continue to demonstrate this leadership role by the integration of, and investment, in mental health and HIV, as it has the chance to do things differently and transform both the response to the co-epidemics of HIV and mental ill health, and the futures of those affected.